fis/mcmap/README.md

 Command line
 ------------

-In the most basic form, `./mcmap -r 600x600 host:port` (or just `host` for the default Minecraft port 25565).
-The `-r` command line option specifies the window size.
+In the most basic form, `./mcmap -s 600x600 host:port` (or just `host` for the default Minecraft port 25565).
+The `-s` command line option specifies the window size.
 If you leave it out, the window will be resizable, but resize events are not handled, so something bad will probably happen.
 (Fixing this is on the hypothetical TODO list.)